Home & Handicraft

 Class 19 Six Gingersnaps

-Ingredients – 112g butter, 112g caster sugar, 112g plain flour, 56g ground almonds, 56g cherries (halved), 2 large eggs, 1 tsp baking powder, pinch salt
+Ingredients – 112g butter, 112g caster sugar, 112g plain flour, 56g ground almonds, 56g

-Method – Cream butter and sugar, add eggs, stir in flour, baking powder, salt and ground almonds, Stir in cherries.
-Bake in 454g (1lb) loaf tin in oven Gas Mark 2/300F/150C
+Method – Cream butter and sugar, add eggs, stir in flour, baking powder, salt and ground

-Class 21 Jam Swiss Roll (New for 2025)
+Class 21 Jam Swiss Roll

-Class 22 Lemon Drizzle cake – in 454g loaf tin
+Class 22 Lemon Drizzle cake – in 1lb/454g loaf tin

-Class 23 Gluten Free cake-any flavour.
-Recipe to be attached
+Class 23 Gluten Free Cake-any flavour-recipe to be attached

 Preserves & Liqueur - Open

-Judge: Mrs Kath Brannen
+Preserves: Mrs Kath Brannen

 Maximum 2 entries per person per class